 Here are the most common options:

-The MTO will also apply any appropriate demerit points against your licence.
-Depending upon your driving history, those demerit points may then trigger an MTO warning letter, interview, or licence suspension.
-There could also be an escalated sanctions penalty suspension or cancellation of your licence if you are a novice driver.
+The MTO will also apply any appropriate demerit points against your license.
+Depending upon your driving history, those demerit points may then trigger an MTO warning letter, interview, or license suspension.
+There could also be an escalated sanctions penalty suspension or cancellation of your license if you are a novice driver.

 If you are a commercial motor vehicle driver, such as a transport truck driver, your employer may also receive a conviction and points on their CVOR.
 Serious or repeated CVOR point convictions can result in employment problems or termination of employment.

 A conviction can also impact your insurance costs or result in having your current insurance policy cancelled depending upon your driving history and the severity of the offence.
 If you are uncertain how a specific conviction may impact your insurance costs, your insurance broker may be able to assist you.

 Choosing this option will have the court set a date that you can attend court and appear in front of a Justice of the Peace.
 You will be able to go on the court record with a statement.
 The court will then convict you of the offence.
 The end result of this option is largely the same as simply pleading guilty and paying the fine.
 However, if there is an important reason that you need a statement on the court record along with your conviction, this option will provide you that ability.

 With this option, the court will schedule a date either in-person or by telephone for you to meet with the Prosecutor.
 Your Early Resolution Meeting Notice will provide specific information about that meeting and will also generally include information about how to file for a disclosure of evidence from the Prosecutor’s Office.
 That evidence is not provided to you automatically.
 It is your responsibility to file for a disclosure of the Prosecutor’s evidence.
 You may also be required to attend the court house in person to pick up that evidence.